Going the extra mile

 Surprises and delights people, and it’s always good to be a positive influence.
 Positive energy is infectious and can brighten and lift all around you.

-3. Boosts your own energy
+3. Boosts your energy

-Increases your own energy.
+Increases your energy.
 Energy breeds energy and the additional effort it takes to go the extra mile, helps you to increase your energy, output and commitment

 4. Attracts positivity energy back to you

 Attracts great energy back to you.
 What you give out, you get back.
-It was Newton who said “for every action, there is always an equal and opposite reaction”
+It was Newton who said “For every action, there is always an equal and opposite reaction”

 5. Sets healthy and challenging standards